timlangner/blobwar-api/README.md

 * The API manages the user accounts, the discord authorization, the shop, purchases, server stats and more.

 ## Database
-* All user accounts, purchases and histories and saved in a database.
+* All user accounts, purchases and histories are saved in a database.
 * LIVE-Database: **151.80.34.200**, DB: **blobwar**

 You'll need user credentials to connect to the database.